-Intended outcome Success criteria Close the attainment gap for PP children across the school.
-An increase in attainment and progress measures in EYFS, KS1 and KS2 to diminish the difference so PP pupils are performing in line with National (with a particular focus on those pupils whose gap has widened due to the impact of the pandemic).
-Develop curriculum framework which caters for the needs and diversity within the All Saints cohort.
+Intended outcome Success criteria Close the attainment gap for PP children in EYFS, KS1, and KS2 in Reading, Writing and Maths.
+An increase in attainment and progress measures in EYFS, KS1 and KS2 to diminish the difference so PP pupils are performing in line with school and National attainment.
+Develop a curriculum which caters for the needs and diversity of all children within our school community.
 All National Curriculum subject areas to have clear curriculum intent, implementation and impact detailed.
-Progression is sequenced to enable pupils to build their knowledge and skills towards the agreed end points. → developing learning about and from the community and its rich technological and cultural heritage. → ambitious and designed to give all learners, particularly the most disadvantaged and those with special educational needs and/or disabilities (SEND) or high needs, the knowledge and cultural capital they need to succeed in life.
-The introduction and implementation of Forest Schools across the whole school with an initial focus on the youngest learners and those identified as disadvantaged.
+Progression is sequenced to enable pupils to build upon their knowledge and skills.
+Children are able to recall prior learning through retrieval opportunities in each lesson.
+Disadvantaged and SEND children, receive the knowledge and cultural capital they need to succeed in life.
+Introduction and implementation of Forest Schools across the whole school with an initial focus on the youngest learners and those identified as disadvantaged.
+Development of enrichment opportunities and experiences that will widen pupil experiences and expose them to opportunities beyond the day-to-day, increasing cultural capital within our school community Enrichment activities occurred e.g. residential visits, day activities and on-site enrichment across all year groups throughout the academic year.
+Breakfast clubs, active-play opportunities and enhanced curriculum opportunities occurred so all children could develop their individual talents in a supportive environment.
+Introduction and implementation of Forest Schools across the whole school with an initial focus on the youngest learners and those identified as disadvantaged.

-Development of enrichment opportunities and experiences that will widen pupil experiences and expose them to opportunities beyond the day-to-day, increasing cultural capital within our school community Enrichment activities, e.g. residential visits, day activities and on-site enrichment across all year groups throughout the academic year.
-Breakfast clubs, active-play opportunities and enhanced curriculum opportunities to encourage all children to develop their individual talents in a supportive environment.
-The introduction and implementation of Forest Schools across the whole school with an initial focus on the youngest learners and those identified as disadvantaged.
 For PP children with a range of Social, Emotional and Mental Health challenges to have the resources they need to help them progress.
 SEMH nurture provision developed within school to address a growing primary area of need in school.
 Introducing new strategies and addressing individual barriers to learning To improve attendance and punctuality for PP pupils.
-Improved absence which is at least in line with national and all other pupils.
+Improved attendance which is at least in line with national and all other pupils.
 Improved persistent absence at least in line with national averages and all other pupils.
 To ensure all children can access all aspects of school life regardless of cost.
-Families supported with uniform as needed costs so all pupils have access to clean, well-fitting uniform and feel part of the All Saints community.
-Pupils have access to a nutritious breakfast to start their day through subsidised breakfast club and mid-morning healthy snack.
-In order to secure equality of access for all, access to curricular and non-curricular opportunities will be subsidised as appropriate.
+Families supported with uniform, PE kit costs so all pupils have access to clean, well-fitting uniform and feel part of the All Saints community.
+Pupils have access to a nutritious breakfast to start their day.
+Access to curricular and non-curricular opportunities will be subsidised as appropriate.